 - Perform this 10 times.

 This simple variation on the classic lunge increases flexibility in trouble areas like hip flexors, quads, hamstrings, and glutes.
-Or, if you want to be anatomical — ass.
+To do it:

-- Start on the floor in front.
+- Start on the floor in front of a couch, facing away from it.
 Move onto your hands and knees so your toes touch the couch.

 - Push your right knee back so it’s at the bottom of your couch, your shin is on the cushion and your foot pointing up to the ceiling.